linked-db/linked-ql/README.md

 We're writing this little piece to change that!

-Linked QL is a DB query client that simplfies how you interact with your database and manage your schemas: let's you write smarter queries with new syntax sugars, ([introducing magic paths](#introducing-magic-paths)); takes the labour out of schema management with new magic wand functions, ([introducing auto-versioning](#introducing-auto-versioning))!
+Linked QL is a DB query client that simplfies how you interact with your database and manage your schemas: let's you write smarter queries with new syntax sugars ([introducing magic paths](#introducing-magic-paths)); takes the labour out of schema management with new magic wand functions ([introducing auto-versioning](#introducing-auto-versioning))!

-_Linked QL is usable over your DB of choice - from the server-side Postgres and MySQL, to the client-side [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), to the plain JSON object!_
+Linked QL is usable over your DB of choice - from the server-side Postgres and MySQL, to the client-side [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), to the plain JSON object!

 Jump to sections and features: